Sleep and Aging: Sleep Guide for Seniors

 Senior isolation and loneliness is one of the most common conditions for older adults.
 Many life changes that occur in the elder years including losing a spouse, children moving away, the growing fear of becoming a burden, and living alone can lead to seniors experiencing social isolation.
-This chronic loneliness causes an overall mental health decline which can affect a senior’s mood and disturb sleeping patterns.
+This chronic loneliness may negatively alter overall mental health which can affect a senior’s mood and disturb sleeping patterns.

 Sleeping pills are a common treatment in sleep medicine for those suffering from insomnia, particularly the class of drugs called benzodiazepines.
 These drugs induce sedation, muscle relaxation, and lower anxiety.
 It is highly discouraged to use benzodiazepines as a long-term treatment, especially for aging adults.
 The side effects of benzodiazepines include confusion and dizziness and can be dangerous for the elderly.

 Doctors will frequently prescribe non-benzodiazepines for short-treat insomnia treatment for seniors, including Ambien, Lunesta, and Sonata.
 For long-term insomnia treatment, the following alternative methods are recommended.

 Improve Sleep Hygiene

 Maintaining proper sleep hygiene requires more than cleaning your sheets regularly.
 The real meaning of keeping up with your sleep hygiene is about evaluating your bedtime routines, sleeping habits, and addressing how well you rest each night.